Sarajvega/ada-notes/topics/Unit 2/06_sorting_algorithms.md

   - incr i
 - Repeat until i = end of list.

+**Notes:**
+- we use len(Arr) - 1 because we dont need to find the minimum from a list of one elem.
+You can identify selection sort by:
+- identifying if the min_index is track
+- only checks from i index to the end, so it gets shorter each loop.
 Summary:
 Selection sort finds the smallest item then places it at the head of the array, then finds the second smallest, and so on.
 Its time complexity is O(n^2) as its contains two loops and its space complexity is 1, as there is one temporary variable used..
 It is more efficient than bubble sort as it performs a smaller number of swaps.